-This Downeast Hike Has Beautiful Ocean Views + Abandoned Mine
+This Downeast Maine Hike Has Ocean Views + Abandoned Silver Mine

-Not only does this hike have a beautiful panoramic view of the coast, it has an interesting history.
+Not only does this hike have a beautiful panoramic view of the coast, but it also has an interesting history.

 How To Get There: